 In my case, I have added two folders from an external drive that has all my photos on it.
 If you have a large number of photos on your computer and drives, the desktop loader may take days or even weeks to get them all uploaded the first time.

-The Google Photos Desktop App will continue to run in the background until it catches up, and then it will automatically add new photos as you save them.
+The Backup & Sync Desktop App will continue to run in the background until it catches up, and then it will automatically add new photos as you save them.
 Feel free to turn your computer off or restart it whenever you need- the app will continue where it left off whenever you turn the computer back on.

 In my case, I selected some very large folders and have over 46,000 pending uploads, so it’s bound to take a while.